dotkom/super-duper-fiesta/README.md

 - `npm install`
 - `npm run build:prod`
 - Make sure the relevant environment variables are set
-  - `NODE_EN=production`
+  - `NODE_ENV=production`
   - `PRODUCTION=true`
   - Any other required variables, see the [configuration section](#configuration)
 - `npm start` (or `node server/app.js`)

 #### Other requirements

 - All code is to be linted according to the specification listed in `.eslintrc`.
+You can verify this by running `yarn lint`.

 ### Architecture

 - The project uses React.JS for the frontend code, with redux mixed in for state management.
 - The backend is an ExpressJS web server which exposes WebSockets in addition to a simple API.
 WebSockets is the primary source of communication in this project.

-## Communication between backend and frontend
+### Communication between backend and frontend

 The backend and frontend are connected by socket.io, following the ideology of [redux-socket.io](https://github.com/itaylor/redux-socket.io), namely that any action to be dispatched to the backend starts is on the form `server/<action>`, where `action` is a unique name for the action to be performed.
 The backend will emit events on the `action` channel, and every event will contain a `type` which is parsed by the client side of the library, and passed through to the correct reducer in the frontend.

-### Example
+#### Example

 If the frontend dispatches an action `server/hello`, redux-socket.io will automatically dispatch this event to the backend.
 It's now up to the backend to handle this event.